vzamora/Proxmox-Cheatsheet/General Proxmox Setup and Notes/ZFS Info.md

 What matters is that you get the by-id/wwn- format number written down.

+You can also use the following command and follow the output to find the same corresponding info:

+	ls /dev/disk/by-id -ahl

 Do this for both drives as wwn- is more stable than /dev/sd# formatting.
 Then your command will look like below.
 Remember, the drive you're taking out is the first one, and you're replacing that drive with the second disk in the command:

 	zpool replace ZFSPOOLNAME /dev/disk/by-id/wwn-0x5000######### /dev/disk/by-id/wwn-0x5000#########